 © Dario Acosta / Deutsche Grammophon

-Recent and upcoming concerto highlights include the Berlin Philharmonic with Rattle, Vienna Philharmonic with Nelsons, London Symphony and Mariinsky Orchestras with Gergiev, Israel Philharmonic with Mehta, Philharmonia Orchestra with Maazel, Los Angeles Philharmonic Orchestra with Harth-Bedoya, Philadelphia Orchestra with Macelaru, San Francisco Symphony and Minnesota Orchestra with Vanska, Russian National Orchestra with Pletnev, New York Philharmonic with Gilbert, Cleveland Orchestra with Gaffigan, Boston Symphony with Guerrero, Chicago Symphony and Royal Philharmonic with Dutoit, Orchestra Nazionale di Santa Cecilia with Elder, Oslo Philharmonic with Petrenko and Danish Radio Symphony with Noseda.
-In 2017-2018 he will perform throughout Germany with the London Philharmonic Orchestra and Vladimir Jurowski, as well as touring with the Royal Concertgebouw Orchestra and Daniele Gatti, to include performances in Vienna, Prague, Dresden, and Paris.
+Recent and upcoming concerto highlights include the Berlin Philharmonic with Sir Simon Rattle, Vienna Philharmonic with Andris Nelsons, London Symphony and Mariinsky Orchestras, Israel Philharmonic with Zubin Mehta, Philharmonia Orchestra with Lorin Maazel, Los Angeles Philharmonic Orchestra with Miguel Harth-Bedoya, Philadelphia Orchestra with Cristian Macelaru, San Francisco Symphony and Minnesota Orchestra with Osmo Vanska, Russian National Orchestra with Mikhail Pletnev, New York Philharmonic with Alan Gilbert, Cleveland Orchestra with Jim Gaffigan, Boston Symphony with Giancarlo Guerrero, Chicago Symphony and Royal Philharmonic with Charles Dutoit, Orchestra Nazionale di Santa Cecilia with Mark Elder, Oslo Philharmonic with Petrenko and Danish Radio Symphony with Gianandrea Noseda.
+In 2017-2018, he performed throughout Germany with the London Philharmonic Orchestra and Vladimir Jurowski, as well as touring with the Royal Concertgebouw Orchestra and Daniele Gatti, to perform in Vienna, Prague, Dresden, and Paris.

-In the 2016-2017 season, Trifonov was Capell-Virtuoso with the Staatskapelle Dresden, which included concerts at the BBC Proms, Salzburg Easter Festival, and Vienna Musikverein, and performed the complete Rachmaninov Piano Concerto cycle with the Mariinsky Orchestra and Munich Philharmonic with Gergiev.
-Trifonov appeared as soloist with orchestras including Berliner Philharmoniker, Tonhalle-Orchester Zürich, The Cleveland Orchestra, Los Angeles Philharmonic, Royal Stockholm Philharmonic, Filarmonica della Scala, Philadelphia Orchestra, Rotterdam Philharmonic and Finnish Radio Symphony Orchestra and gave his debut performances in Australia with the Sydney, Melbourne and West Australian Symphony Orchestras.
+In the 2016-2017 season, Trifonov was Capell-Virtuoso with the Staatskapelle Dresden, which included concerts at the BBC Proms, Salzburg Easter Festival, and Vienna Musikverein, and he performed the complete Rachmaninov Piano Concerto cycle with the Mariinsky Orchestra and Munich Philharmonic with Gergiev.
+Trifonov appeared as soloist with orchestras including the Berliner Philharmoniker, Tonhalle-Orchester Zürich, The Cleveland Orchestra, the Los Angeles Philharmonic, the Royal Stockholm Philharmonic, Filarmonica della Scala, the Philadelphia Orchestra, the Rotterdam Philharmonic, and the Finnish Radio Symphony Orchestra and gave his debut performances in Australia with the Sydney, Melbourne, and West Australian Symphony Orchestras.
 In 2016, he was Artist of the Year at the Gramophone Awards and was also awarded the Royal Philharmonic Society Award in the Instrumentalist category.
 The same year, Trifonov released an album of the Complete Études for piano by Liszt (Gramophone), which was listed by The New York Times as the “Best Classical Music Recording of 2016” and he held the number four position on Billboard Top Classical Albums chart.
 The following year, Trifonov was awarded one of the most prestigious awards in musical performance, the Herbert von Karajan Prize at the Salzburg Easter Festival.

-Recent and upcoming recitals include Stern Auditorium of New York Carnegie Hall, Washington Kennedy Center, Boston Celebrity Series, London’s Royal Festival Hall, Barbican Centre and Wigmore Hall, Berlin Philharmonie, the Concertgebouw’s Master Piano Series, Philharmonie de Paris, Leipzig Gewandhaus, Zurich Tonhalle and Tokyo Opera City, amongst many others.
-Daniil Trifonov has also been presented by the major festivals of Europe: Verbier, Lucerne, Montreux, Tivoli, Salzburg, Edinburgh, Lockenhaus, Grafenegg, La Roque d'Anthéron, Klavier Festival Ruhr; while in the USA he appeared at Blossom, Ravinia and Chautauqua festivals—you can find many interviews and performances of Trifonov at Verbier Festival in our superb archive videos!
+Recent and upcoming recitals include performances at the Stern Auditorium of New York Carnegie Hall, the Washington Kennedy Center, the Boston Celebrity Series, London’s Royal Festival Hall, Barbican Centre and Wigmore Hall, the Berlin Philharmonie, the Concertgebouw Master Piano Series, the Philharmonie de Paris, the Leipzig Gewandhaus, the Zurich Tonhalle, and Tokyo Opera City, amongst many others.
+Daniil Trifonov has also been presented by major festivals in Europe: Verbier, Lucerne, Montreux, Tivoli, Salzburg, Edinburgh, Lockenhaus, Grafenegg, La Roque d'Anthéron, Klavier Festival Ruhr; while in the USA, he appeared at the Blossom, Ravinia, and Chautauqua festivals—you can find many interviews and performances of Trifonov at Verbier Festival in our superb archive videos!

 Daniil Trifonov began his musical studies at the age of five.
-He studied at Moscow Gnesin School of Music in the class of Tatiana Zelikman (2000-2009).
-From 2006 to 2009 he also studied composition and has continued to write piano, chamber and orchestral music since then.
+He studied at the Moscow Gnessin School of Music in the class of Tatiana Zelikman (2000-2009).
+From 2006 to 2009, he also studied composition and continues to write piano, chamber and orchestral music.
 When he premiered his own piano concerto in spring 2014, the Cleveland Plain Dealer commented, "Even having seen it, one cannot quite believe it.
-Such is the artistry of pianist-composer Daniil Trifonov".
+Such is the artistry of pianist-composer Daniil Trifonov''.
 Since 2009, he has studied piano at the Cleveland Institute of Music in the class of Sergei Babayan.

 Эксклюзивный видеоподкаст, ведущий Джеймс Джолли